Azmaeen113/XAWAK-LAST/public/whitepaper.md

 ## Introduction

 XAWAK (or X-AWAK) is not just a memecoin—it's a cosmic journey that merges humor, imagination, and the boundless potential of human consciousness.
-Built on the XRPL (XRP Ledger) blockchain, XAWAK combines the virality of memecoins with the allure of cosmic exploration, creating a unique ecosystem that bridges entertainment, intellect, and financial empowerment.
+Launched on SOLANA blockchain, XAWAK combines the virality of memecoins with the allure of cosmic exploration, creating a unique ecosystem that bridges entertainment, intellect, and financial empowerment.

 ## Key Features